Meeting Time: March 02, 2021 at 6:00pm CST

 • Default_avatar

-Evelyn Burry over 3 years ago
+Evelyn Burry almost 4 years ago

 The camera presents a more objective view than memory can.
 The camera view has been a critical point testimony about an event.